-Major target molecules are KCNQ1/ KCNE1 K+ channel complex, Kv4.2/ KChIP4/ DPP10 K+ channel complex, hERG K+ channel, P2X2 ATP receptor channel and various G protein coupled receptors including orphan receptor Prrt3.
-We also work on TRPA1 channels, AMPA receptor channels and Melanopsins as cooperative research projects.
+Major target molecules are Two Pore Na+ channel (TPC), G protein coupled inward rectifier K+ channel (GIRK), hERG K+ channel, P2X2 ATP receptor channel、Sigma-1 receptor and various G protein coupled receptors including orphan receptor Prrt3.
+We also work on TRPA1 channels, Kv1.2 channel, Two pore K+ channel and Melanopsin as well as ion channel toxins as cooperative research projects.

-One of the characteristic features of our experimental approaches is that we utilize heterologous expression systems such as Xenopus oocytes which enable high through-put recordings and precise biophysical analyses.
-Another is that we perform simultaneous recordings of electrophysiology and optophysiology to approach the dynamic aspects of the function and structural rearrangements, which is beneficial towards the understanding of the functioning images.
+One of the characteristic features of our experimental approaches is that we utilize heterologous expression systems such as Xenopus oocytes which enable high through-put recordings and precise biophysical analyses by the two electrode voltage clamp method.
+Another is that we perform simultaneous recordings of electro- physiology and opto- physiology to approach the dynamic aspects of the function and structural rearrangements, which is beneficial towards the understanding of the functioning images.
 Taking advantages of these facilities and methodologies, we would like to promote our research as well as cooperative research projects further.

 Introduce a researcher of NIPS.